 Do Androids Dream of Electric Sheep? by Philip K Dick

 A must-read classic sci-fi novel.
 After a devastating world war, Rick Deckard, a ruthless bounty hunter, takes an assignment to beat all others.
 Promised a huge reward, he soon finds himself in a bad dream of lies, plots, and treachery.
-A great addition to a Year 10 library.
+A great addition to any Year 10 library.

 Long Walk to Freedom by Nelson Mandela